itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 :math:`\theta` is a threshold.
 Threshold defines the bound to the sign function.
 For this reason :math:`\theta` is equal to 0 for the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>`.
-In terms of a linear algebra we can write formula for the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` energy Function more simplier.
+In terms of a linear algebra we can write formula for the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` energy Function more simpler.

 .. math::